r0fls/gostats/README.md

 - Random

 Also there is a corresponding function named `FitDistrbution` for each distribution, as shows in the above example with the Bernoulli.
 That function uses the [MLE](https://en.wikipedia.org/wiki/Maximum_likelihood) for each distribution to choose the best estimation for the parameters and returns an initialized distribution with them.

+###Common
+Additionally there are some common functions.
+Most notably is LSR, which performs a least squares regression.

 ###Contributing
 If you're interested in contributing, please submit a pull request, or raise an issue.